wilsonmar/oss-perf/machine-learning.md

 such as identifying the expected line (shown as a red line) based on several trails (gray lines).

 ![machinelearningmastery com-ensemble](https://cloud.githubusercontent.com/assets/300046/10793313/915b79a6-7d4d-11e5-95b2-b7c071dd1a5f.png)

 Graphic from http://machinelearningmastery.com/a-tour-of-machine-learning-algorithms/

+Thus, there are two sets of data: training and test data.

+Making conclusions and recommendations from test run outputs can be triggered from the prediction.io Event Server recognizing runs starting and completing.

 To **train** predictive models ...

 <img alt="predictive io training" src="https://cloud.githubusercontent.com/assets/300046/10792695/0055f640-7d4b-11e5-8910-128ae545ffac.png">

 https://docs.prediction.io/support/